Do you want a good website?

 Just not the most critical content.

-Information that’s critical for consumers to see, put it above the fold.
+Information that’s critical for consumers to see should be above the fold.

 Do you want 'just a website' providing that first impression?